Menus and Settings

 Setup Channel Groups

 Opens a configuration screen where you can assign individual amplifier channels to volume groups.
-Channel groups let you control multiple channels together as a single zone — for example, grouping front and rear speakers so they share one volume level, while a subwoofer channel has its own independent volume.
+Channel groups let you control multiple channels together as a single zone.
+For example, group front and rear speakers so they share one volume level, while a subwoofer channel has its own independent volume.

 Note